nicm42/nicm42/README.md

 I'm a Front End Developer, having fun creating web pages, games and anything else that takes my fancy.

-- 🔭 I’m currently between projects
+- 🔭 I’m currently working on the Spaceship Store in Drupal and Click the Shape in Svelte
 - 🌱 I’m currently learning Drupal and Svelte
 - ⚡ I’m currently satisfying my curiosity about Rust